 Given the same input, your program must produce the exact same output.
 Use a diff tool such as the one at this website ( www.quickdiff.com) to ensure your program produces the correct output.
 Even minor differences in output will cause you to fail grading tests and lose points

 Background Information: Connect four is two player game.
 Players take turn dropping red and black checkers into the columns of a board.
 The board is upright so checkers fall down to the lowest open spot in a column.

 Write a program to run a game of connect fours between two human players.
 The players use red and black checkers.
 Red goes first.
 Players alternate turns until one player has four checkers in a row horizontally, vertically, or diagonally.
 It is possible for the game to end in a draw if no player can achieve four in a row.

 The board has 6 rows and 7 columns per row.
 To make the game easier for human users number the columns 1 to 7.
 The actual columns in your 2d array are numbered 0 to 6 so you will have to adjust the user input.
 Error check the input to ensure it is a an int (that method is already provided), that the selected column is a valid column, and that there is an open spot in that column.
 A checker cannot be placed in a column that is full.

 Approach: The description of the game is simple and you can try implementations in Adobe Flash on the web.
-My suggested solution has 141 lines of code (not counting comments and opening and closing braces on a line by themselves) and 19 methods.
+My suggested solution is roughly 250 lines long including comments, blank lines, and lines with a single closing brace.
+My solution has 19 methods.
 I am providing you with some of the more mundane methods.
 You can use them if you want or ignore them.
 Most of the really interesting methods and algorithms are left to you.

 Since this is such a difficult problem I cannot stress how important it is to plan out your work on paper first.
 Break the problem up into steps.
 Write a method for the step and if it is too large break it up into smaller steps and methods.
 Use parameters and method to provide a structure to your program.